The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

-As we get ready to work on a new series of videos (heaven help us all!) thought we should compensate for this omission immediately.
 The “Real Life.
-Real Butter.” series was a personal project (with permission from Le Cordon Bleu) while I was a student last year.
+Real Butter.” series was a personal project, with permission from Le Cordon Bleu, Ottawa while I was a student in 2010.
 It highlighted one of my favorite places to learn; the Production Kitchen.

-Chatting with students and then Chef Instructor, Chef Christopher Price, it was a glimpse behind the scenes at “The Halls of Butter”.
+Chatting with students and then Chef Instructor, Chef Christopher Price, for a rare glimpse behind the scenes at “The Halls of Butter”.

-A great deal has changed at Le Cordon Bleu Ottawa in the last year but one thing remains the same: Basic Cuisine is still among the most rewarding experiences of my life.
+A great deal has changed at Le Cordon Bleu Ottawa but one thing remains the same: Basic Cuisine is still among the most rewarding experiences of my life.
 The knowledge I gained, the friends I made (and the man I met), changed my life forever.

-I’m very proud of these little vignettes, shot solo and low tech with a Sony Handycam and a GoPro strapped to my head, edited on my laptop and loaded it up to YouTube.
+I’m very proud of these little vignettes, shot solo and low tech with a Sony Handycam and a GoPro strapped to my head, edited on my laptop, and loaded up to YouTube.
 (Ever try cooking with a camera on your head?)
 The sound is questionable and the lighting is poor, but they’re fun and informative and it was the first time Le Cordon Bleu ever let a student shoot video in the school.
-Part I is my favorite — can’t believe The Food Network hasn’t called! *rolls eyes*
+Part I is my favorite — can’t believe The Food Network hasn’t called! (*rolls eyes*)